astyzhin/NoteIT/README.md

 4. Delete a note

-MVVM, Dagger2, Room, LiveData, RxJava
+MVVM, Dagger2, Room, LiveData, RxJava, ArchNavComponents.

+TODO:
+* Saving images to DB and adding them to Note's view.
+* Fix bugs with navigation
+* Add more tests